RTEMS/rtems-docs/rsb/commands.rst

-    --configdir path       : Path to the configuration directory, default: ./config --builddir path        : Path to the build directory, default: ./build --sourcedir path       : Path to the source directory, default: ./source --tmppath path         : Path to the temp directory, default: ./tmp --macros file[,[file]  : Macro format files to load after the defaults --log file             : Log file where all build out is written too
+    --configdir path       : Path to the configuration directory, default: ./config --builddir path        : Path to the build directory, default: ./build --sourcedir path       : Path to the source directory, default: ./source --patchdir path        : Path to the patches directory, default: ./patches --tmppath path         : Path to the temp directory, default: ./tmp --macros file[,[file]  : Macro format files to load after the defaults --log file             : Log file where all build out is written too